Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Introduction

+Based on our findings, we synthesise and propose a comprehensive list of indicators per the two categories: policy incentives and design, and policy implementation and support.
+The list provides a foundation for research and practice to narrow down and use as inputs to indexes for measuring how governments are leveraging OSS as a tool in their digital transformation.
+In sum, the paper makes the following contributions: \begin{itemize} \item First, we provide a cross-comparative analysis of OSS-related policies and support actions across 16 digitally mature countries, integrating perspectives on policy design and implementation.
+While prior work has surveyed OSS policies across regions or countries, these studies typically focus on the presence of policies or specific instruments.
+In contrast, we provide a more holistic view that also accounts for how such policies are operationalised in practice.

+\item Second, we explicitly distinguish between inbound (acquisition) and outbound (release) OSS policies.
+While this distinction is implicit in parts of the literature, we make it explicit and use it to structure the analysis, enabling a more fine-grained understanding of policy direction, scope, and intervention types.

+\item Third, we synthesise a framework capturing key dimensions of OSS policy and support, including policy types, actors, and enabling mechanisms such as OSPOs, guidelines, and software catalogues, consolidating insights from a fragmented body of work.

+\item Finally, we derive and propose a set of empirically grounded indicators for assessing OSS enablement in digital government.
+Existing digital government indexes include only limited and often narrow indicators related to OSS; our work provides a more comprehensive foundation for benchmarking and future index development. \end{itemize}

-The paper is structured as follows: In section~\ref{sec:background}, we elaborate on the background and related work in the context of OSS policy and implementation.
+The paper is structured as follows: In section~\ref{sec:background}, we provide background and related work on OSS policy and implementation.
 In section~\ref{sec:researchdesign}, we describe the research design and methodology used in the study.
-Section~\ref{sec:findings} presents the findings of the study, followed by a discussion and a presentation of a synthesized set of potential indicators to digital government indexes and governments to consider.
+Section~\ref{sec:findings} presents the findings of the study, followed by a discussion and a presentation of a synthesised set of potential indicators for digital government indexes and governments to consider.
 Section~\ref{sec:conclusions} concludes the paper.